BDF-manual-maintenance/BDF-manual-en/source/Input and Output.rst

  H  1   0.9 2 109.0
  End geometry

-内坐标输入，利用变量定义内坐标数值如下（ **目前仅简洁输入支持坐标变量！** ）：
+Internal coordinate input, using variables to define the value of internal coordinates as follows ( **目前仅简洁输入支持坐标变量！** ) :

 .. code-block:: bdf

  Geometry
  O
  H  1   R1
- H  1   R1  2  A1        # 定义分子内坐标，坐标值用变量代替
+ H  1   R1  2  A1        # Define the intramolecular coordinates, and the coordinate values are replaced by variables

- R1 = 0.9                # 定义坐标变量的值
+ R1 = 0.9                # Defines the value of the coordinate variable
  A1 = 109.0
  End geometry

 .. warning::

-    * 内坐标定义注意要保留空白行，内坐标和坐标变量的值之间通过空行分割。
+    * Note that the definition of internal coordinates should be kept on a blank line, and the values of internal coordinates and coordinate variables should be separated by a blank line.

-内坐标格式输入，势能面扫描如下（ **目前仅简洁输入支持势能面扫描！** ）：
+Internal coordinate format input, potential energy surface scan as follows（ **currently only simple input supports potential energy surface scan!** ）：

-例1： :math:`\ce{H2O}` 的坐标输入，势能面扫描，键长从0.75埃开始，按照0.05埃的步长，键长由小到大计算20个点。
+Example 1: Coordinate input for :math:`\ce{H2O}` , potential energy surface scan, bond length starting at 0.75 Å. The bond length is calculated in steps of 0.05 Å, with 20 points from smallest to largest.

 .. code-block:: bdf

  Geometry
  O
  H  1   R1
- H  1   R1  2  109    # 定义分子内坐标，OH键长定义为变量R1
+ H  1   R1  2  109    # The intramolecular coordinates are defined, and the OH bond length is defined as the variable R1

- R1  0.75 0.05 20    # R1的起始值, 扫描步长,扫描点数。 注意保留上一行的空白行
+ R1  0.75 0.05 20    # Starting value of R1, scanning step size, number of scanning points.
+Note to keep the blank line of the previous line
  End geometry

-例2： :math:`\ce{H2O}` 势能面扫描的简洁输入，键长从0.75埃开始，按照0.05埃的步长，键长由小到大计算20个点。SCF通过Read获取初始猜测轨道。
+Example 2：Concise input for :math:`\ce{H2O}` potential surface scan with bond length starting at 0.75 Å. The bond length is calculated in 0.05 Å steps from smallest to largest 20 points.
+SCF takes the initial guess track via Read.

 .. code-block:: bdf